 How important is social support as a person ages?

 This may seem like an easy question to answer.
 Most people would not choose isolation and loneliness versus spending time with companions.
-However, can lack of social support really hinder a person’s overall quality of life?
+However, can a lack of social support really hinder a person’s overall quality of life?

 Lack of social support is related to negative impacts on health and well-being, especially for older people.
-Having a variety of positive social supports can contribute to psychological and physical wellness of elderly individuals.
-Support from others can be important in reducing stress, increasing physical health and defeating psychological problems such as depression and anxiety.
+Having a variety of positive social supports can contribute to the psychological and physical wellness of elderly individuals.
+Support from others can be important in reducing stress, increasing physical health, and defeating psychological problems such as depression and anxiety.

 Community-based services can be extremely useful for elderly individuals.
-Services for older persons can encompass many areas, but one of the most important areas as discussed previously is social support.
-Support for elderly persons can be found in many places including: the right home care companion, independent living facilities, meal delivery, religious affiliations, adult day care centers, etc. These services can provide positive social supports that can help older persons defeat loneliness and isolation.
+Services for older persons can encompass many areas, but one of the most important areas, as discussed previously, is social support.
+Support for elderly persons can be found in many places, including the right home care companion, independent living facilities, meal delivery, religious affiliations, adult day care centers, etc. These services can provide positive social supports that can help older persons defeat loneliness and isolation.
 However, social support must encompass more than physical presence or conversation.
 Studies have shown that social support services should contain quality activities.
 These activities should promote positive self-awareness.

 Self-awareness is key to a person’s overall quality of life and satisfaction.
 Many social activities can be used to help increase an individual’s self-awareness.
 Activities for elderly individuals may include reminiscence groups, journal writing, readings of favorite book passages, Bible study, group exercise, singing groups, crafts, etc. Individuals may also feel more self-satisfied if they are part of the planning of social activities that take place.

 The elderly reap both physical and mental benefits from an active social life